Honey Cornbread Muffins

 - In a large bowl, mix the corn meal, flour, sugar, baking soda, and salt.
 In another bowl, whisk together the buttermilk, butter, eggs, and honey.
 Add the wet ingredients to the dry ingredients and stir until just mixed.

 - Divide the cornbread mixture into your prepared pan.
 Bake for 15 minutes, or until golden.
 Remove pan from oven and let muffins rest in pan for 5 minutes before placing on a rack to cool.

 from a farmgirl's dabbles

-This post was previously published in 2010.
-Photographs and some of the text were updated in 2018.
+This post was previously published in 2010, and then updated in 2018 and 2021.